 Hire local English speaking guides for the most difficult parts of the trip.
 They advertise themselves on the Internet, so go ask them questions about their services to make your choice.
 I did it twice, and I must say I really enjoyed it!
 The young man you see in the picture is my private tour guide Haba Jefei.

 Hopefully you'll find some of the tips above handy while planning and taking your own trip through China.
+Just in case, see some more tips on solo travel in China here.
 May that not discourage you from learning Mandarin though, if that's your heart's desire ;) Zhù nǐ hǎo yùn!*

 * Good luck!